As a job seeker, your jobactive provider can help you to:

 What is expected of me?

-If you receive an income suport payment and have mutual obligation requirements, find out what you need to do.
+If you receive an income support payment and have mutual obligation requirements, find out what you need to do.

 What standard of service can I expect to receive?